-The traditional Haggadah tells us of four archetypal sons (Arba Banim)—”a wise son, a wicked son, a simpleton and one who does not know how to ask.”.
-The wicked son distances himself from the history of his people with the word “you.”
-We read:
+The traditional haggadah tells us of four archetypal sons (“Arba Banim”): ”a wise son, a wicked son, a simpleton and one who does not know how to ask.”5 The wicked son distances himself from the history of his people with the word “you.”
+He thinks the ceremony is irrelevant.
+He estranges himself from his history, thus estranging himself from his community and from God.

-By estranging himself from this history, the wicked son estranges himself from the community of Jews and from God himself.
-For in Deuteronomy 6, the Lord tells Moses to tell the people, “then take care lest you forget the LORD, who brought you out of the land of Egypt, out of the house of slavery” (v.
-12).
-And in Numbers: “I am the LORD your God, who brought you out of the land of Egypt to be your God: I am the LORD your God” (Numbers 15:41).
-The Lord’s having brought the Jews out of Egypt is a core attribute of Who He is.
-God and “[the One] who brought you out of Egypt with a mighty hand” cannot be separated.
-Thus, a Jew who does not acknowledge the Israelites’ liberation, which ultimately allowed God to fulfill his covenant with the patriarchs, denies the validity of God’s promises.
+In Deuteronomy 6:12, the LORD tells Moses to tell the people, “Take care lest you forget the LORD, who brought you out of the land of Egypt, out of the house of slavery.”
+And in Numbers 15:41: “I am the LORD your God, who brought you out of the land of Egypt to be your God: I am the LORD your God.”
+The LORD’s having brought the Jews out of Egypt is a core attribute of Who He is.
+God and “[the One] who brought you out of Egypt with great power and with a mighty hand” (Exodus 32:11) cannot be separated.
+Thus, a Jew who does not acknowledge the Israelites’ liberation, which ultimately allowed God to fulfill His covenant with the patriarchs, denies the validity of God’s promises.

 Though we would not proclaim ourselves to be “wise,” Messianic Jews, like the wise son, join our people in seeing the Exodus as what God has done for “us.”
 We also believe that the Exodus at the first Passover points us to an even greater redemption in Yeshua.
 This leads us to the way the New Testament speaks about Passover and redemption.